Posts

 INCOME WealthLink ILP ETF for lifetime Dividend ?

 Dilemma: Local ETF or DBS shares or Traded Endowment ?
 1. When it comes to buying new/resale endowments, INCOME is my preferred first choice.
 2. Of course my opinion is that new endowments are no longer attractive, due to lower BI Par Fund illustration at 3% & 4.25%.
 Hardly any insurer will pay more than they stated in their BI; especially if it is a long maturity runway.
 3. For me, I won't consider Unit Trust Fund; especially if bought from bank.
 You will have to Fund switching in your self interest.
 4. Today I happened to speak to INCOME Advisor on above INCOME WealthLink (Investment-Link Policy: ILP) investing in Asia Dynamic Return Fund.
 It is a local fund managed by Fullerton Fund, incepted since 11 Jan 22 at Par Fund $1/unit.
 Now it is trading at $0.81/unit.
-5. Lol.
-Since inception, it has lost 11%.
+5. Since inception, it has lost 11%.
 Fullerton is HQ in Singapore, regulated by MAS.
 Maybe we can buy at low for now? lol.
 My opinion only: I would sure avoid old & mature Fund.
-In this case, th
+In this case, this Asi

 Good Wife is True Key to Happiness ?